 children learn to understand and respond to both spoken and written language in

-either Spanish or French.
+French.
 Modern foreign

 languages are taught through a variety of role-play, games and